Techcyte/devkit/docs/guides/model-hosting-service/index.md

   ![](images/image9.png)

 * **Upload your Docker image:** From the command line, in the directory containing your Dockerfile, scripts (example files in VI.
 Additional Resources, below), execute the four commands shown in the "Docker Push Instructions" modal.
 Use the "Copy to clipboard" button for long commands.
 Uploading may take several minutes.
+Once you've uploaded your image, the image status should say "uploaded".

   ![](images/image13.png)